ESWZY/cs50web-final-project/README.md

 ![Article sample1](/screenshot/article_sample1.png)

-Besides, if you are not log in, it will also display a login prompt.
+Besides, if you are not logging in, it will also display a login prompt.

 ![Article sample2](/screenshot/article_sample2.png)